etan18/Obsidian-Notes/Computer Science/io.md

 Device interfaces can have various timing mechanisms as well.
 - **Synchronous**: also known as *blocking* interfaces, these devices wait until an I/O request is fulfilled
 - **Non-blocking**: return quickly from a request without waiting
+	- Polling, interrupts, signals, spinning
 	- **Asynchronous**: allow for other processing to continue without waiting

 ### blocking interfaces
 Calling an API that requests data from IO will cause the running thread to **block**---i.e. it is waiting until the requested data has returned to the caller.